maheskakarot/Voice_assistant_Prenatal_care/README.md

 # Voice_assistant_Prenatal_care

-This project is developed to help pregnant women living in rural areas.
-In some rural places hospitals are located far away from their home and chances of spreading fake information is really high.
-To help illitarate women by providing some basic information related to pregnancy we created this virtual assistant which can be accessed through voice for easier access. by ruuning the file gui_with_voice.ipynb by providing the location of the trained model and pickle files we can directly run the assistant and by using the button speak we can communicate with the assistant.
+In rural areas hospitals are located far away from home and people are often needed to perform first aid measures in times of emergency but people aren't aware of them.
+We may find some misleading information online and taking action based on random news on the internet is never recommended hence to solve this problem I developed a personal assistant to provide first aid measures to be taken during an emergency.
+All the First aid measures that are provided by the assistant are verifed and recommended by doctors.

 LIMITATIONS:
-    Response time of assistant totally depends on the available network bandwidth.
+    Response time of assistant totally depends on current network bandwidth.